-The problem of the twenty-first century is the problem of the noncitizen.
+The problem of the twenty-first century is the problem of noncitizen othering.
 Be it in America, where a demagogue has risen to the Presidency on an anti–immigrant platform, or in Europe, where far–right political parties are gaining control over national politics.

 Constitutive to what injustice means for noncitizens is that the political environments pushes them to the outer margins of society, and thus, of moral concern.
 Further, marginalization means that people so othered face a difficulty in not only making sense of their political situation, but articulating it as well.
 Consequently, even when marginalized people want to tell their stories, the prospect of physical and epistemic violence make that a dangerous proposition.